PARUS Ordering

 Round Reports

 The contents of most reports are selected by round.
-If bread for example, is ordered every night for the next days delivery, you would only need a purchase requirement list for the rounds that are delivered the next day.
+If bread for example,

 Control (Despatch) list

-The control list is used for packing the van in reverse delivery order and contains a summary of the number and type of boxes for each customer so that they can be checked on loading.
+and contains a summary of the number and type of boxes for each customer

 Temporary re-scheduling of Rounds.

 Delivery dates that occur on bank holidays can be easily altered or cancelled.
-This ensures that the operator can inform the customer of the revised date and that an order is not taken accidentally for the wrong date.

 Commission Rounds

-Rounds can be designated “commission rounds” where a third party can organise the delivery/ordering and be responsible for payment in return for a commission based on the value of orders on the round.
+in return for a commission based on the value of orders on the round.

-Orders are handled as normal but the debt is assigned to the “owner“ of the round who receives a summary and a special invoice.
+Orders are handled as normal but the debt is assigned to the “owner“

 Non Delivery Rounds

-A round can be can be designated as order only which is a convenience for use with a shop.
-Customer's orders can be taken and packed but the order is checked out through the shop till.
+A round can be can be designated as order only which is a convenience

 Payment management

-Outstanding debt from previous deliveries can be printed on the bottom of invoices to give a grand total.
+Outstanding debt from previous deliveries can be printed on the bottom

 Debt management